Glow: Living Lights

 May 14 – July 14 – Eagle Ridge Elementary and Eldorado Elementary

-September 17 – November 10 – Creative HeArts Studio and Castle View High School
+September 17 – November 10 – Creative HeArts Studio, Castle View High School, and Witherspoon Fine Art

 November 12 – January 12, 2014 – Northridge Elementary and Copper Mesa Elementary

 We are currently booked for all exhibition dates for 2013.
-Visit our website this fall for information on how your school can participate in 2014.
+Please contact Jenn Fantasia, Public Programs Coordinator, at email@example.com or 720-488-3329 for more information on how your school can participate in 2014.